mahmoud/calver/entries/overview.md

 <img src="https://img.shields.io/badge/calver-YY.MM.MICRO-22bfda.svg" />

-**[Twisted][twisted]**, the venerated Python networking and asynchronous execution framework.
-Twisted releases use a time-based numbering scheme.
-Releases versions like YY.MM.mm, where YY is the last two digits of the year of the release, MM is the month of release, and mm is the number of the patch release.
+**[Twisted][twisted]**, the venerated Python networking and asynchronous execution framework, uses a three-segment CalVer scheme, with a short year in the major version slot, short month in the minor version slot, and micro/patch version in the third and final slot.

 First released in 2002 and still actively developed today, Twisted is a [mature][twisted_wp] library that has grown to match its large